Our Privacy Principles

 We are committed to protecting your personal information and to ensuring that you have control over the information we store about you and what types of information you would like to receive from us.

-For further information about our privacy practices, please contact our Director of Core Services by:
+For further information about our privacy practices, please contact our Governance Lead by:

 - Writing to CPSL Mind, 100 Chesterton Road, Cambridge, CB4 1ER